shawn-nyk/tp/docs/UserGuide.md

 ### Application

 Note: You must be on the **Company** tab in order to execute the add app command.
-To execute all other commands, you must be on the **Application** tab.
+To execute all other commands of type Application, you must be on the **Application** tab.

 Each application comes with a `STATUS` and `STATUS_DATE` field that indicates the date that the status was set/changed.